 There are many different 3D scanning technologies, each having specific limitations, advantages, and costs.
 There are contact scanners and non-contact scanners.
 Here at CAD / CAM Services, we use portable non-contact scanners that enable us to scan nearly any object no matter how large, how small or how fragile.

 We have experience with 3D data capture for many different applications, from the gaming industry to industrial design, reverse engineering and prototyping.
 3D scanners are useful for a wide variety of applications.

-Laser scanning is an effective, non-contact way to collect 3D data.
+Laser scanning is an effective, non-contact way to capture 3D data.
 Using a hand-held laser scanner, we pass a laser line over the surface of an object in order to record three-dimensional information.
 The surface data is captured by a camera sensor mounted in the laser scanner which records accurate dense 3D points in space, allowing for very accurate data without ever touching the object.